DISCOTools/dt-toolchain/README.md

 dl-toolchain
 ============

-DISCOTools development tool-chain makes easy to install and and maintain an integrated development environment for DISCOTools developers.
+DISCOTools toolchain make it easy to install and maintain an integrated development environment for DISCOTools developers.